Doing Laundry with Kids

 Be cautious as you go forth doing laundry with kids.
 Mixing water, soap, dirt, and kids can be a recipe for disaster.
 Here are some solutions to kids' common laundry problems:

-Pin the sweater to a large corkboard, and stretch it to size.
-Return every few hours to restretch and repin the sweater until it's dry.
+Pin the sweater to a large corkboard and stretch it to size.
+Return every few hours to restretch and repin the sweater until dry.

 Graying or yellowing of fabrics.
-For clothes that come out of the washer gray or yellow, rewash the item before it dries, using more detergent.
+If clothes come out of the washer gray or yellow, rewash them before they dry using more detergent.

 Fabric pilling.
 Many synthetic clothes shed tiny fibers that ball up and cling to the garments.
 Remove these pills with a fuzz-removing device, such as a sweater shaver.